The Trilemma of Truth in Large Language Models: Abstract

 \section{Abstract}

-We often attribute human characteristics to large language models (LLMs) and claim that they ``know'' certain things.
-LLMs have an internal probabilistic knowledge that represents information retained during training.
-How can we assess the veracity of this knowledge?
-We examine two common methods for probing the veracity of LLMs and discover several assumptions that are flawed.
-To address these flawed assumptions, we introduce \texttt{sAwMIL} (short for Sparse Aware Multiple-Instance Learning), a probing method that utilizes the internal activations of LLMs to separate statements into \textit{true}, \textit{false}, and \textit{neither}. \texttt{sAwMIL} is based on multiple-instance learning and conformal prediction.
-We evaluate \texttt{sAwMIL} on 5 validity criteria across 16 open-source LLMs, including both default and chat-based variants, as well as on 3 new datasets.
-Among the insights we provide are: (1) the veracity signal is often concentrated in the third quarter of an LLM's depth; (2) truth and falsehood signals are not always symmetric; (3) linear probes perform better on chat models than on default models; (4) nonlinear probes may be required to capture veracity signals for some LLMs with reinforcement learning from human feedback or knowledge distillation; and (5) LLMs capture a third type of signal that is distinct from true and false and is neither true nor false.
-These findings provide a reliable method for verifying what LLMs ``know'' and how certain they are of their probabilistic internal knowledge.
+The public often attributes human-like qualities to large language models (LLMs), assuming that they ``know'' certain things.
+In reality, LLMs encode information retained during training as internal probabilistic knowledge.
+This study examines existing methods for probing the veracity of that knowledge and identifies three flawed underlying assumptions.
+To address these flaws, we introduce \texttt{sAwMIL} (Sparse-Aware Multiple-Instance Learning), a multiclass probing framework that combines multiple-instance learning with conformal prediction. \texttt{sAwMIL} leverages LLMs' internal representations to classify statements as \textit{true}, \textit{false}, or \textit{neither}.
+We evaluate \texttt{sAwMIL} across 16 open-source LLMs, including default and chat-based variants, using three new curated datasets.
+Our results show that (1) common probing methods fail to provide a reliable and transferable veracity direction and, in some settings, perform worse than zero-shot prompting; (2) truth and falsehood are not encoded symmetrically; and (3) LLMs encode a third type of signal that is distinct from both true and false.\footnote{\textbf{Code and data}: \href{https://github.com/carlomarxdk/trilemma-of-truth}{\texttt{carlomarxdk/trilemma-of-truth}}.}